billthefarmer/mididriver/README.md

       config[2] = pLibConfig->sampleRate;
       config[3] = pLibConfig->mixBufferSize;

-	int render(short buffer[])  Renders a buffer's worth of audio from the Sonivox synthesizer.
-The buffer provided should be an array of shorts of the size returned by init().
+	int render(short buffer[]) Renders a buffer's worth of audio from the Sonivox synthesizer into the buffer provided.
+The buffer should be an array of shorts of the size returned by init().

-	boolean write(byte buffer[])  Writes midi data to the Sonivox Synthesizer.
+	boolean write(byte buffer[])  Writes midi data to the Sonivox synthesizer.
 The length of the array should be the exact length of the message or messages.
 It seems to ignore three byte program change messages, for example.
 Returns true on success, false on faulure.